cjimti/iotwifi/README.md

 ### Connect to the Pi over Wifi

-On your laptop or phone you should not see a Wifi Network named **iot-wifi-cfg-3** assuming you did not change it from the default.
+On your laptop or phone you should now see a Wifi Network named **iot-wifi-cfg-3** assuming you did not change it from the default.
 The default password for this network is **iotwifipass**.
 Once connected to this network you should get an IP address assigned in the range specified in the config: `192.168.27.100,192.168.27.150,1h`.